Frequently Asked Questions

 To explore this further, you might like to look at some of Marshall Rosenberg’s introductory NVC Videos on You Tube, and also Miki Kashtan’s video: “Naturalising NVC” (also on You Tube).

-Some people find their learning better supported by training with others in real time and place.
 Participants in live training often report their learning to be faster, deeper and more nimble when learning communication approaches through real time interactions with others.
+It is even more so when followed up with client focused coaching.

 Ref. : “Nonviolent Communication: A Language of Life” (2nd Edition, 2015, PuddleDancer Press, CA.),